Caplost/llm-test/README.md

 # LLM Streaming Tester - Dockerized

-This project provides a Dockerized version of the LLM Streaming Tester, with a Go API server and Nginx for serving the application.
+This project provides a Dockerized version of the LLM Streaming Tester with a modern Go API server.

 ## Features

 - Modern Go API server using Go 1.22's new ServeMux
-- Nginx reverse proxy with optimal configuration
 - Docker Compose setup for easy deployment
 - Multi-stage Docker build for optimized image size
-- Health checks for both services
+- Built-in health checks for reliability

 ## Requirements